 Significant mortality risk is stemming from US mortality business.
-The actual mortality experience for the portfolio in question proved to be better than expected in 2018.
-We are monitoring the further development of the underlying mortality on an ongoing basis.
+The actual mortality experience for the portfolio in question proved to be better than expected in 2019.
+Experience continues to be monitored on an ongoing basis.

 The valuation of this business reflects the expected cash flows from inforce management activity, most notably rate increases initiated in 2018 pursuant to our contractual rights.
 Uncertainty results since it is expected that some cedants will seek arbitration proceedings with respect to the implemented rate increases.
 Based on information currently available to us, we take a favorable view of our legal position.